bkowialiewski/primacy_benchmarking/README.md

 ![](plot/comparison.svg)

 Even though these different programming languages are not equal in terms of run speed, the time spent programming the model must also be accounted for.
 By far, Julia, MATLAB and R took me 10 to 20 minutes of coding.
 I needed at least one or two hours to code in Rust.
 Note that Rust is the programming language I am the last familiar with.
-I report below the averaged running times as well as confidence intervals:
+I report below the averaged running times:

 |   | Mean |
 |---|---|